 Amendments in the corporate laws will allow the issuers and the recipients to settle the debt issues as soon as possible before the initiation of a criminal case.
 This will leave a positive impact on the economy within the business community.

 The amendments in the laws will be a positive and prosperous pathway towards the business world.
-Breaking of local rules and regulations are never taken casually in the UAE.
+Breaking local rules and regulations is never taken casually in the UAE.
 That is why it is important to take legal advice related to doubtful laws.

-After the changes in the laws, a wide range of violations, such as delaying the payment for rents or bounced cheques, will not be considered a criminal act.
-These offenses will subject to monetary penalties now instead of involving court and prison.
+After the changes in the laws, a wide range of violations, such as delaying the payment for rent or bounced cheques, will not be considered criminal acts.
+These offenses will be subject to monetary penalties now instead of involving court and prison.
 This will be a relief for residents.